-- We believe in equitable, inclusive and participatory communities.
+- We believe in engaged, equitable and inclusive communities.

 Social Investment Principles

-Our investments seek societal impact and are guided by these principles:
+Knight Foundation is a social investor.
+Our investments are guided by these principles:

-Impact: We seek ideas, leaders and initiatives that will have impact; transformational change begins with things as they are and requires leadership that has vision, courage, know-how and tenacity.
+Impact: We seek ideas, leaders and initiatives that will have impact; transformational change begins with understanding things as they are and requires leaders who have vision, courage, know-how and tenacity to change them.

-Focus: We concentrate grants and other resources in the field of journalism, and in the communities where the Knight brothers once worked, and in the field of journalism.
+Focus: We concentrate grant and other resources in the communities and in the arts where the Knight brothers once worked, and in the field of journalism.

-Learning: We seek to understand and share insights from our work.
+Learning: We seek to understand and share insights from our work to enable greater impact.

 Knight Foundation Grant-Making Programs